belo-app/mimir/docs/introduction.md

 # Introduction

-Welcome to our developer portal, here we will try to cover the fundamentals of what we offer.
+Welcome to our developer portal, here you will find the fundamentals of Belo API and what you can achieve with it.

-Let's discover **belo API**.

 ## API Versions